pcabaniss/SDLC/README.md

 # SDLC
 # How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?
+User stories are technically user needs.
+Just broken down into individual tasks to make that request come to fruition.
+The role of user stories is great for the organization of a project and is one of the main principles in the Scrum/Agile development lifecycle.
+It works well in a team setting by allowing the proper allocation of work and helps track overall progress.
+You take the user need, break it down into workable tasks for the team, and when they're completed you send it to testing.
 # How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?
+This all depends on the environment I'm working in and the team I am with.
+For this example, ill assume that I am in an Agile-based team.
+With the user stories, it makes development a little easier by giving devs and testers a roadmap of what exactly you need.
+This keeps devs on track and helps testers develop specific tests for individual stories.
+This sort of team dynamic is what I hope to incorporate into my own team someday.
+We should all be a smooth, functional, cohesive machine.
 # What does it mean to be a good team member in software development?
+Communication, honesty, and dedication.
+You have to be able to communicate with each other to have a team that works well together.
+You must have honesty when taking credit for work/mistakes, and when asking for help.
+Finally, you need to be dedicated.
+Being a team member not only means you are responsible for your team but also that you need to be able to self-manage.
+This is an extremely important trait to have in order to be a great, contributing team member.